sequence-toolbox/SeQUeNCe/docs/source/tutorial/sequence3min/three_minute.md

 # SeQUeNCe in 3 Minutes

-In this introductory three minute tutorial, we will briefly cover the neccesary basics of SeQUeNCe.
-We will request a one entanglment pair between two quantum routers, Alice and Bob.
-The goal of this tutorial is to gain a general understanding of SeQUeNCe's topology generator to create a two-node network, attach a single application to the routers, and submit an entangment request through the network manager.
+In this introductory three-minute tutorial, we will briefly cover the necessary basics of SeQUeNCe.
+We will request one entanglement pair between two quantum routers, Alice and Bob.
+The goal of this tutorial is to gain a general understanding of SeQUeNCe's topology generator to create a two-node network, attach a single application to the routers, and submit an entanglement request through the network manager.

 ### Step 1: Generate the Two-Node Topology